Download Pedal Tour Checklist

 Download Liability Waiver

-Syracuse Pedal Tours offers a unique one of a kind way to experience Syracuse in a safe and enjoyable way with us serving as your tour guide and DD.
+Syracuse Pedal Tours offers a unique one of a kind way to experience Syracuse beginning and ending at 100 Wilkinson Street next to Middle Ages Brewing where we offer Free Parking to our guests in the front and on the side of the building.
 Our 13 seat bike features room for 8 peddlers and 5 riders and has a speaker for you to play your own music off of.
-We offer tours for groups of between 7-13 people (we do not add people to groups) Check out our FAQ section below to find the answers to any questions you may have.
+We have 2 bikes that can be rented at the same time for larger groups to go around together.
+The minimum number of peddlers for a tour is 6, notice we said 6 peddlers not people.
+Check out our FAQ section below to find the answers to any questions you may have.

 How To Book Your Tour

-When the time comes to book click on the book a tour now button on the top scroll bar and select the private pub crawl unless you are looking for an architecture or progressive dinner tour.
+When the time comes to book click on the book a tour now button on the top scroll bar or give us a call (to save you from paying online fees) and select the private pub crawl unless you are looking for an architecture or progressive dinner tour.
 You simply pick from the available dates and times and enter your contact information and your credit card and the date and time is yours.
-How payment works is that half is due when you book and the other half gets automatically collected 30 days before your tour from your card on file.
-That means if the date you are booking on is within 30 days of your tour it will all be due which is why we always say get the confirmations then book.
+You can also pay with Cash App or Venmo over the phone.
 Cancellation/Rescheduling policy is a subsection below

 Here Are a Few Pro Tips to Follow For a Great Pedal Tour 🙂